 The goal of this work is to help promote and encourage better reporting by charities on their social results.
 With better reporting, Charity Intelligence believes donors will be better informed.

-Charity Intelligence reviews a charity’s publically posted information in its annual report, website and current newsletters and scores each charity on 26 questions related to its mission, strategy, problem it is trying to solve, activities, outcomes and impact it achieves.
-Each charity receives, in confidence, the breakdown of grades over the 26 questions used for scoring.
-Working with charities since 2012 on this project, we’ve listened to their feedback.
-Today there are 3 different scoring guides.
+Charity Intelligence reviews a charity’s publicly-posted information in its annual report, website and current newsletters and scores each charity on 26 questions related to its mission, strategy,

 General scoring guide for operating charities